 Following the suggestion in Orchestra, we separate the network traffic into three types: synchronization traffic, routing traffic, and application traffic.
 The EBs are used for time synchronization thus belong to the synchronization traffic.
 The join-in and joined-callback messages used to select parents are part of the routing traffic.
 The packets containing application data belong to the application traffic.
 Three slotframes with different periods are designed to carry different types of traffic.
-Under our scheduling approach, each node first generates three schedules following the slotframes based on its node id (e.g., MAC address), traffic demand, and routing table and then combines them into a single schedule to execute at runtime.
+The synchronization slotframe period is determined by the time drift of the device's clock.
+The routing slotframe period is determined by the intervals of routing updates which are required by the routing protocol.
+The application slotframe period is determined by the application traffic needs.
+Our scheduling approach first assigns time slots in those three slotframes for transmissions and then combines them into a single one for runtime execution.
 Here are the key scheduling rules of our approach: